-The assessment of this risk uses external UK corporate bond data that allows for transition risk.
-The data includes financial and non-financial bond data.
+UL mainly invests in corporate bonds and gilts to back its liabilities.
+The assessment of credit risk for corporate bonds uses external UK data that allows for default, transition and spread risk.
 The credit risks for financial and non-financial bonds are assessed separately.